microsoft/fhir-starter/docs/postman.md

 ## Using Postman to Connect to FHIR Server

-1. [Download and Install Postman API App](https://www.postman.com/downloads/) if you haven't already.
+1. [Download and Install Postman API App](https://www.postman.com/downloads/) (if you haven't already).

 2. Create a new Postman Workspace (or select an existing one if already created).